gabbersepp/dev.to-posts/blog-posts/cypress-file-chooser/cypress-file-chooser.md

 Now I have to warn you: **This solution will only work on Windows!**

 # My solution - quick and dirty
-I make use of the fact that Chrome uses the system file dialog and not it's own.
+I make use of the fact that Chrome uses the system file dialog and not something own.
 Due to that we can rely on the Windows Messaging system and can control the dialog by Win32 API calls.
-I won't go too much into the details because there are a bunch of good tutorials out there that describe the Win32 API and the Windows Messages better than I ever could. :smile:
+I won't go too much into the details because there are a bunch of good tutorials out there that describe the Win32 API and the Windows Messages better than me ever could. :smile:

 # Using Win32 API Calls in CSharp
 To use functions like `SendMessage` and `FindWindowEx` you have to load `user32.dll`.
 To make your `C#` life easier, I recommend the usage of [PInvoke.net](http://pinvoke.net/default.aspx/user32.FindWindowEx), a collection of many calls into the system DLLs and often with some example code!